dart-lang/test/pkgs/test/doc/architecture.md

 ## Lifecycle of a Test Run

 To understand generally how the test runner works, let's look at an example run.
-When the user first invokes `pub run test`, the command-line arguments and [configuration files][] are combined into a single [`Configuration`][Configuration] object which is passed into the [`Runner`][Runner] class.
+When the user first invokes `dart test`, the command-line arguments and [configuration files][] are combined into a single [`Configuration`][Configuration] object which is passed into the [`Runner`][Runner] class.
 The `Runner` is mostly just glue: it starts up the